Skip to main content

 PendingPool created, waiting for a prebuild snapshot to be assigned

-ReadyInstances are running and available for claiming
+ReadyInstances are available for claiming (running count may vary based on current demand)

 DegradedThe runner reported a problem (e.g. failed to launch instances).
 Check the failure message for details